 - Send Orion Web Console Views or Report Writer Reports as a PDF attachment to Orion users via email

-- See Hey Chart, get in my Report!
-(Part 2) for details on how to leverage PDF exports along with several other new in 10.1 features to get charts in your reports.
+- See this post for details on how to leverage PDF exports along with several other new in 10.1 features to get charts in your reports.

 - Mobile Device and Alert Management Enhancements